dagreatcode/JS-Password-Generator-gt/README copy.md

 ## Employee Criteria

+If you can give me a few more day, I think i can get it...
+Day and night...
+Something simple as passwords...
+I this job has made me look deeper.
+Sometimes things don't work out the way you should.
+But in a few days it will...
+LOL
+Thanks.

 ```
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password